 Learn how to make DIY vintage bottles for your home decor!
 You can get the look in minutes with Mod Podge – this shows you how.
 Great budget friendly craft.

 I'd like to welcome Mitzi from Mitzi's Collectibles to Mod Podge Rocks with a beautiful way to decorate bottles with vintage labels!
 Do you remember her Anthropologie inspired mirror?
 You do know Mitzi is great with Mod Podge, so I'll let her take it away with another fabulous project idea.

 Hello, Mitzi Curi here from Mitzi's Collectibles, your guest blogger today.
 I'm an antique dealer and crafter who loves to use vintage materials to create new treasures, “upcycling” antiques so that they can be appreciated within our modern lifestyle.
 Today I'm going to decorate some bottles and jars with Mod Podge!

-Now that spring is upon us, it's inevitable that we will come across some old bottles and jars during our spring cleaning.
-Perhaps you have some old bottles in your house, garage, or basement.
-You are guaranteed to find plenty of reasonably priced bottles and jars at garage sales, estate sales and flea markets.
+You are guaranteed to find plenty of reasonably priced bottles and jars at garage sales, estate sales and flea markets – all for the purpose of turning them into vintage bottles.
 It shouldn't take long to collect a variety of glass beauties in interesting shapes and colors, like the grouping I have below:

 Once you have your collection of bottles and jars to decorate, you will need the following materials to complete your project: